-Using it once in a while to blow dust off a piece of woodwork will point to one type of compressor.
+Using a compressor once in a while to blow dust off a piece of woodwork will point to one type of compressor.
 A compressor necessary to run high-demand air tools like grinders, saws, ratchets and wrenches will point to a different sort.

 Take a moment to think your compressor needs through, jot them down even, and read on, for more help.